 The audience were active participants during one of the most exciting parts of the workshop, the Choose-Your-Hack Discussion Session chaired by Annie Jarabek and Steve Edwards.
 This session opened with a recap of strategies and insights learned from the morning speakers, followed by a series of short presentations on potential use cases to be featured in future hackathons.
 The audience then contributed comments and questions about how open data standards, data sharing, and ontologies affect their individual research.
 “I found the Choose-Your-Hack session especially useful and I anticipate that with some refinement and follow-up it will be a forum for community problem-solving leading to concrete and actionable outcomes,” says Noffisat Oki, president of the North Carolina chapter.

 Local chapter members gave their time to help organize the program and make sure that the social atmosphere spilled over into hallway discussions, conversations over lunch, and an informal get-together at a local gastropub in Durham.
 But they consider the time-investment as personally beneficial.
 “I got so much out of the open format, informative presentations and getting to know such interesting people,” says Risa Sayre, National Center for Computational Toxicology.
 Please follow the links below to view presentations made available from OpenTox USA 2018.

-- +link to Youtube playlist with presentation videos
+- - Youtube playlist with OpenTox USA 2018 presentation videos

-- +link to program with updated speaker presentation PDFs (on individual speaker pages when available)
+- - Program with updated speaker presentation PDFs (on individual speaker pages when available)

-- +link to sign up for NC chapter mailing list
+- - Sign up for NC chapter mailing list